 22. Jack Daniel, the famous whiskey distiller, died due to complications from gangrene after kicking his safe when he couldn’t remember its combination.

-23. Starsky & Hutch was based on two real-life NYC cops, Lou Telano and John Sepe, who went undercover as Hasidic Jews, gay lovers, and female nurses in the 1960s and 1970s.
+23. The movie Starsky & Hutch was based on two real-life NYC cops, Lou Telano and John Sepe, who went undercover as Hasidic Jews, gay lovers, and female nurses in the 1960s and 1970s.

 24. American Comedian Dave Chappelle was offered the role of Bubba in Forrest Gump but turned it down because he thought the role would be demeaning and the movie would bomb.